stoneface86/trackerboy/BUILD.md

 # Building

-UPDATE: Only windows builds are supported at this point in time.
+UPDATE: Only windows and linux builds are supported at this point in time.
 I simply do not have the resources to build and test for all platforms.
-If you do get it working on linux/macOS or have any suggestions feel free to submit a pull request.
+If you have any issues building on macOS, feel free to submit an issue or pull request.
 Contributions are always welcome.

 Use the main CMakeLists.txt to build the library.
 The ui and demo programs are optional, and can be enabled/disabled by setting their respective options.